The Basics of Becoming a Network and Computer Systems Admin

 Are you investigating how to become a Network Systems Administrator and want to know more about the career?
 The main job of a Network and Computer Systems Administrator is to manage an organization’s computer systems.
 This includes monitoring local area networks (LANs), wide area networks (WAN), servers, and other communication systems.
 They install hardware and software, maintain network security, and ensure network availability.
 They also test websites to assure they are working correctly.
 Network and Computer Systems Administrators assist in network modeling, respond to network and system crises, and work to improve network performance.

-Some employers only require a postsecondary certificate, most require a bachelor’s degree in a field related to computer or information science.
-However, because administrators work with computer hardware and equipment, a degree in computer engineering or electrical engineering usually is acceptable as well. [ii]
+According to the Bureau of Labor Statistics, some employers only require a postsecondary certificate, but most require a bachelor’s degree in a field related to computer or information science.
+However, because administrators work with computer hardware and equipment, a degree in computer engineering or electrical engineering usually is acceptable as well.

 Network and Computer Systems Administrator's Salary Potential

 As reported by O*NET, these traits are ranked as either extremely or very important to the day to day life of a Network and Computer Systems Administrator.

 What Will You Learn with a Bachelor’s in Computer Engineering Degree?

 A bachelor’s degree in computer engineering will likely cover course work such as:

 - Programming Environments & Java

 Bachelor’s in computer engineering degrees are typically designed to help prepare students with knowledge and technical know-how to pursue careers designing and implementing software and hardware systems and even help become a network systems administrator.
 In addition to general education requirements, topics covered in course work may include creating code and protocols; testing and evaluating products and processes; diagnosing and solving problems; professional and ethical responsibilities; and technical team leadership.
 Graduates of this type of program may gain the skills needed to pursue work creating advanced electronics like iPods®, cell phones or defense-related equipment.